supertuxkart/stk-addons/README.md

 server.
 After creating your user from the web interface, use a tool such as PHPMyAdmin to change that user's role to 'root', and set their 'active' value to 1.
 You can delete the relevant row in the 'verifications' table.

+The source tree contains an 'api' folder.
+On the production STK Addons server, these files exist in a separate sub-domain.
+For testing on a local machine, you may wish to copy these files to the parent folder if you intend to test API functionality.